jihyunsong42/musicNFTMarketplace_frontend/README.md

 #7 Client app send the third request to the back-end server with metadata JSON file.<br><br>
 #8 Back-end server upload this json file and get CID.
 This is going to be returned to the client to mint NFT.<br><br>
 #9 Client app calls smart contract function which mints NFT by passing CID and amount.<br><br>
-#10 After the transaction is made, finally you can check your NFT in your Metamask wallet!<br><br>
+#10 After the transaction is made, finally you can check your NFT in your Metamask wallet! 🎉<br><br>

 ### How to sell and buy NFT